kelechi-c/aaliyah/README.md

 ## aaliyah

-A collection (or garden of vision models) for medical/agricultural applications.
-Image classification/segmentation.
+A collection (or garden of vision models) for agricultural and medical image classification.
 The collection will be exapnded over time :)